MohawkRaphaelT/terminal-games/README.md

 Note that while you can aim to run at 60 FPS, clearing and writing the screen every "frame" is slow.
 Overwriting text by moving the cursor is much quicker.

-Moreover, event at a consistent rate, the games timing isn't perfect, with reach frame deviating by 2-15 milliseconds depending on unknown factors.
+Moreover, even at a consistent rate, the game's timing isn't perfect, with each frame deviating by 2-15 milliseconds depending on unknown factors.

 ### Provided Utilities

 I recommend having a look at the code files in the [template sub-folder](https://github.com/MohawkRaphaelT/terminal-games/tree/main/MohawkTerminalGame/MohawkTerminalGame).
-There are a number of files meant to help remove grunt-work from common effects.
+There are a number of files meant to help remove grunt-work for common effects.

 In particular, [Terminal.cs](https://github.com/MohawkRaphaelT/terminal-games/blob/main/MohawkTerminalGame/MohawkTerminalGame/Static%20Classes/Terminal.cs) is meant to be a full replacement of Console with a number of bells and whistles.
-Specifically, it can properly handle text wrapping, simple overloads for writing text with colors, and having cinema-esque computer typing rather than direct words dumps via Write/WriteLine.
+Specifically, it can properly handle text wrapping, simple overloads for writing text with colors, and having cinema-esque computer typing rather than direct words dumps via Console.Write/WriteLine.

-There is a TerminalGrid and TerminalGridWithColor classes that are meant to help set up maps/levels in a terminal game.
+TerminalGrid and TerminalGridWithColor classes are meant to help set up maps/levels in a terminal game.
 The [Dungeon Crawler sample](https://github.com/MohawkRaphaelT/terminal-games/tree/main/DungeonCrawlerSample) showcases this, and how to be performant given the limitations.
 While not shown, the grid comes with functions to draw rectangles and circles of characters to the grid which might be handy.

 ### Exiting